y2k4life/TestControlLogic/README.md

 ## Analyzing IL code

-I looked the IL code generated for Pattern Matching to see if casting was done multiple times.
+I looked at the IL code generated for Pattern Matching to see if casting was done multiple times.
 Looking at the benchmarks I doubted that.
 If casting was done each time the logic as I reasoned would be a `try catch`.
 Try to cast `foo` to `bar` if that is successful then return `bar` if an error is thrown then catch and return `null`.
 I wrote code to do the `try catch` benchmarked it at 100 times and took about 19ms.

 ```IL
   IL_0000:  ldarg.1                  // I think this will take arg1 - node